 Banking is the process through which financial institutions, such as banks and credit unions, accept deposits, provide loans and offer various financial services.

-Today, some banks are online-only, whereas others may have both an online presence and brick-and-mortar locations.
-The latter may have more ATMs and convenient locations, which is something to think about when deciding where to open an account.
-It’s helpful to consider whether a bank charges fees to use out-of-network ATMs if they don’t have convenient ATM locations.
+Today, some banks are online-only, while others may have both an online presence and brick-and-mortar branches.
+Banks with physical locations may have more ATMs and convenient locations, which is something to think about when deciding where to open an account.
+You may also want to consider whether a bank charges fees for using out-of-network ATMs if they don’t have convenient ATM locations.

 It’s also important to know whether a bank is insured by the Federal Deposit Insurance Corporation (FDIC), which protects your money up to a certain amount (per depositor and ownership category at each bank that’s FDIC-insured).
-Credit unions are insured by the National Credit Union Administration (NCUA).
+If your money is with a credit union, your funds are insured by the National Credit Union Administration (NCUA).

 Banking products and services explained

-This account can be considered your central financial hub where money comes in and goes out.
-You can easily receive or deposit money – usually via cash, check or electronic deposit.
-A checking account is key for daily spending and can be used to pay bills, make purchases with a debit card or withdraw cash.
+You might consider a checking account as your central financial hub where money comes in and goes out on a regular basis.
+With a checking account, you can receive or deposit money — usually via cash, check or electronic deposit.
+With many features for sending and accepting funds, a checking account can be used to pay bills, make purchases with a debit card or withdraw cash.